Patsy Kelly: The early 1930s

-The later 1930s and early 1940s
+The late 1930s and early 1940s

-In 1936, she told an interviewer: "Of course I was fortunate in having enjoyed a long and fairly successful stage career before going to Hollywood, but just the same, I had to start all over again as there is as much difference between stage and screen acting technique as there is between day and night...
+In 1936, she told an interviewer: "Of course I was fortunate in having enjoyed a long and fairly successful stage career before going to Hollywood, but just the same, I had to start all over again, as there is as much difference between stage and screen acting technique as there is between day and night...
 The average small-town girl who comes to Movieland without previous stage or screen experience will find the road ahead rough and heartbreaking at times."

-In 1937, she was sent to a sanitarium to go on a diet and she lost fifty pounds.
-Though the new, slimmer Kelly didn't last too long, she was quite proud of her accomplishment.
+In 1937, she was sent to a sanitarium to go on a diet and she lost 50 pounds.
+Though the new, slimmer Kelly did not last too long, she was quite proud of her accomplishment.
 "Look!
 I can almost hide behind Gary Cooper sideways!"

-By the end of the decade, she appeared as shopgirl Peggy O' Brien in Hal Roach's There Goes My Heart (1938) starring Fredric March and Virginia Bruce playing Alan Mowbray's love interest, and as Kitty in The Gorilla (1939) featuring a creepy Bela Lugosi and the always delightfully zany and offbeat Ritz Brothers, a performance she once cited as the favorite performance of her own.
-In the early 1940s, her proficient acting and comedic talents got her to rub elbows and share the screen with big-named stars such as John Barrymore (in his final film role), Gary Cooper, Merle Oberon, Walter Brennan, John Wayne, Bert Lahr, Lupe Velez, Eddie Albert, Victor McLaglen, and even Phil Silvers and Ann Miller in their big-screen debut, Hit Parade of 1941.
+By the end of the decade, she appeared as shopgirl Peggy O' Brien in Hal Roach's There Goes My Heart (1938), starring Fredric March and Virginia Bruce playing Alan Mowbray's love interest, and as Kitty in The Gorilla (1939) featuring a creepy Bela Lugosi and the always delightfully zany and offbeat Ritz Brothers, a performance she once cited as the favorite performance of her own.
+In the early 1940s, her proficient acting and comedic talents had her share the screen with big-named stars such as John Barrymore (in his final film role), Gary Cooper, Merle Oberon, Walter Brennan, John Wayne, Bert Lahr, Lupe Velez, Eddie Albert, Victor McLaglen, and even Phil Silvers and Ann Miller in their big-screen debut, Hit Parade of 1941.
 She also co-starred with her predecessor ZaSu Pitts in Roach's train comedy Broadway Limited (1941) around this period.
 Familiar faces that appear frequently in her films include Si Jenks, Douglas Fowley, Charlie Hall, Marion Davies, Don Barclay, and Arthur Housman.

-In her films, one could find her often playing a sassy maid or an assistant, as she did in features like Page Miss Glory, The Gorilla, Topper Returns, and Merrily We Live.
+In her films, one could find her often playing a sassy maid or an assistant, as she did in features such as Page Miss Glory, The Gorilla, Topper Returns, and Merrily We Live.
 Subsequently, these comic supporting roles were a harbinger of things to come for Kelly.
 She jested that she was often cast as a maid, "...because I had a maid's costume that fit.
-They didn’t have to get me a new outfit.
+They didn't have to get me a new outfit.
 They lent it from one studio to another."

 After appearing in a film or two for RKO, she then began starring in low-budget fare such as My Son, The Hero (1943) with Roscoe Karns and Maxie Rosenbloom, and Danger!
 Women at Work (1943), pictures released by Producers Releasing Corporation.